kpe03/kpe03/README.md

-Hi, I'm Kaitlyn

-Currently, I'm learning OOP programming with Java and C++

-I'm a computer science student hoping to learn more about creating software.
+Hello!
+I'm a computer science student and I'm just posting what I make and what I'm learning on here